Dephasing enhanced transport in nonequilibrium strongly correlated quantum systems: Introduction

-\emph{Introduction} $-$ Recently the effects of noise on the efficiency of quantum transport phenomena have been scrutinised intensely by the scientific community.
+Recently the effects of noise on the efficiency of quantum transport phenomena have been scrutinised intensely by the scientific community.
 This has been motivated in part by a series of ground-breaking nonlinear spectroscopic experiments on light-harvesting complexes demonstrating surprisingly long-lived quantum coherence during exciton transport, even in a warm and wet environment~\cite{engel07,lee07,collini10}.
-Yet transport for purely coherent exciton dynamics in such protein pigment networks is highly suppressed due to destructive interference between different propagation pathways.
-Instead studies revealed that the remarkably high transport efficiency observed (above 95\%) in fact emerges in combination with local noise, such as dephasing, which disrupts this interference opening up previously inhibited pathways for transmission~\cite{mohseni08,caruso09,rebentrost09,chin10}.
-Transport properties in such open systems thus not only defy the traditional understanding of when quantum effects should play a significant role, but also challenge the notion that couplings to the environment unconditionally degrade quantum phenomena.
+Yet for purely coherent exciton dynamics in such protein pigment networks, transport is highly suppressed due to destructive interference between different propagation pathways.
+Instead studies revealed that the remarkably high transport efficiency observed (above 95\%) in fact emerges in combination with local noise, such as dephasing, which disrupts this interference opening up previously inhibited pathways for transmission~\cite{plenio08,mohseni08,caruso09,rebentrost09,chin10,olayacastro08,manzano13}.
+Transport properties in open systems can thus not only defy the traditional understanding of when quantum effects should play a significant role, but also challenge the notion that couplings to the environment unconditionally degrade performance.

-Different effects of dephasing have been studied in networks populated by single particles, in scenarios such as transport through quantum optical systems \cite{caruso11}, information transmission \cite{caruso10} and quantum information processing \cite{bermudez12}.
+Different effects of dephasing have been studied in networks populated by single particles, in scenarios such as transport through quantum optical systems \cite{caruso11}, heat transport through chains of two-level systems \cite{manzano12}, information transmission \cite{caruso10} and quantum information processing \cite{bermudez12}.
+Also, interesting phenomena have been seen to emerge from the coexistence of particle-particle interactions and noise, such as glassy dynamics in ordered systems \cite{poletti12a} and interaction impeded decoherence \cite{poletti12b,poletti12c}.
 However, the interplay between noise and strong correlations induced by interactions in a many-body setting is not yet fully understood.
-In particular a recent experiment~\cite{errico12} with cold-atoms exploring these effects during time-of-flight expansion raises an important question as to whether and how dephasing can enhance transport in an interacting system.
+In particular a recent cold-atom experiment showed that the time-of-flight expansion of a strongly-interacting gas was slow in the absence of noise and substantially increased once noise was added~\cite{errico12}.
+This raises an important question as to when and how dephasing can enhance transport in a strongly interacting system.